vossi1/v6510/readme.md

 **[Parts](https://github.com/vossi1/v6510/blob/master/parts.txt)**

+:x: **BEWARE: I got good CPLD's from China, but there are XC9572XL FAKES out there!**

+V6510 in my 250407 test-board:
 ![V6510 photo](https://github.com/vossi1/v6510/blob/master/v6510_v2_photo.jpg)

 **You have to connect 2-3 for buffered phi2 !**

 **For a WDC 65C02 you have to cut the small trace in the other solder jumper.**

+Bottom view with Xilinx CPLD:
 ![V6519 bottom-photo](https://github.com/vossi1/v6510/blob/master/v6510_v2_photo2.jpg)

 **Tested successfully in a 250407 board with:**